 Ford Focus Clutch

-So, over the years we seem to have had a run of cars with clutch problems.
-Consequently,that have been brought into my garage Pellon-Autocentre, here in Halifax UK.
+So, over recent years I seem to have had a run of cars with clutch problems.
+Consequently, that have been brought into my garage Pellon-Autocentre, here in Halifax UK.
 I think that most garages will have these runs of cars with different problems.
 Sometimes it may be brake problems or sometimes we have a run of exhaust pipes dropping of.
 This particular time it has been clutch problems.

 Yesterday was no exception?
 Sure enough first thing in the morning an AA transporter turned up on the forecourt.
 So, with a silver car strapped to the back.
 Happily, the car was accompanied by an old customer of ours.
 When his Focus was unloaded.
 He came into the reception to explain what had happened.